immauss/openvas/Readme.md

 - - - -

 ### 16 August 2022 ###
+## Update 2 ##
+Single container is "kind of" working.
+It doesn't yet want to work correctly with an old database.
+I'm looking for some voluntiers to help test database upgrade/migrations.
+If you are interested, please comment [here](https://github.com/immauss/openvas/issues/139).

+### 16 August 2022 ###
 ## Still working 22.04 ##
 I haven't stopped on this.
 As usual, there are lots of new bits from Greenbone with a major release.
 This time, it's the notus-scanner.
 Curiously, if you don't setup the feed properly, it doesn't really tell you.
 So at first glance, it looked like everything was running fine, but in reality, the notus-scanner was not doing anything.
 It wasn't doing anything because I had not created the directory for the feed sync in the container, and it had no data.
 Then I realized the notus-scanner needs the gpg key from Greenbone, or it will crash. .....
 Anyway ...
 Getting close now.
 Everything is running again in a single container, I just need to do some testing to make sure it actually is working. :)D